-Suzy’s platform allows you to launch various types of qualitative and/or quantitative market research actions.
-Depending on the Actions selected*, respondents’ PI may be captured and shared with you, the client.
-To protect respondents’ privacy, it’s important to be aware of Personal Information (or “PI”) and to always keep data privacy in mind when designing your Actions.
+Our platform allows you to launch various types of qualitative and/or quantitative market research actions.
+Depending on the actions you select, respondents’ personal information ("PI") may be captured and shared with you, the client.
+To protect respondents’ privacy, it’s important to be aware of PI and to always keep data privacy in mind when designing your actions.

-Protecting the Personal Information (“PI”) of respondents is critical when gathering insights through Suzy.
+Protecting the PI of respondents is critical when gathering insights through Suzy.
 It is not only the right thing to do for respondents, but it also protects your company from possible non-compliance with data protection laws like the California Consumer Protection Act (CCPA) and the General Data Protection Regulation (GDPR).